mirumee/ariadne-website/docs/explorers.md

         return "<div>Hello world</div>"
 ```

-If `html` methods returns `None`, HTTP 405 "method not allowed" method will be returned by the HTTP server:
+If `html` method returns `None`, HTTP 405 "method not allowed" error will be returned by the HTTP server:

 ```python
 from ariadne.explorer import Explorer